Marlins vs. Rangers Player Props Betting Odds

 Soler Stats

-- Soler has picked up at least one hit in six straight games.
-During his last 10 outings he is hitting .220 with two home runs, two walks and four RBI.
+- Soler brings a seven-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .214 with two home runs, two walks and three RBI.

 Soler Recent Games